Terry Bean: Gay and Lesbian Victory Fund

 In 1991, Terry Bean and Vic Basile, the first executive director of the Human Rights Campaign Fund, founded the Gay and Lesbian Victory Fund, a Political Action Committee (PAC) to raise money for gay and lesbian candidates.

 Other political and community involvement

 In Oregon, Bean co-founded the Right to Privacy PAC with four others in the early 1980s.
 The Portland-based group was the first statewide gay rights PAC in Oregon.

-In 1989, Bean co-founded the Equity Foundation, a Portland-based philanthropic organization that gives grants to LGBT community groups and programs as well as academic scholarships.
-He is currently a member of the board of advisors, along with Portland Mayor Sam Adams and former Oregon Governor Barbara Roberts.
+In 1989, Bean co-founded the Equity Foundation, a Portland-based philanthropic organization that gives grants to LGBTQ community groups and programs as well as academic scholarships.
+Until it merged into the Pride Foundation in 2016, Bean was a member of the board of advisors, along with then Portland Mayor Sam Adams and former Oregon Governor Barbara Roberts.

 Ted Kulongoski, then governor of Oregon, declared August 23, 2008 to be "Terry Bean Equality Day" to recognize Bean's gay rights efforts.

 In 2018, Bean spearheaded a campaign to rename SW Stark, a prominent street in downtown Portland, Oregon, to SW Harvey Milk Street after LGBTQ activist Harvey Milk.
 On June 14, 2018, Portland City Council voted unanimously in support of the change.